scala/scala3/docs/docs/reference/contextual-implicit/relationship-implicits.md

 ### Implicit Classes

 Implicit classes in Scala 2 are often used to define extension methods, which are directly supported in Dotty.
-Other uses of implicit classes can be simulated by a pair of a regular class and a conversion delegate.
+Other uses of implicit classes can be simulated by a pair of a regular class and a conversion instance.

 ### Abstract Implicits

-An abstract implicit `val` or `def` in Scala 2 can be expressed in Dotty using a regular abstract definition and an implicit alias.
+An abstract implicit `val` or `def` in Scala 2 can be expressed in Dotty using a regular abstract definition and an alias implicit.
 E.g., Scala 2's
 ```scala
   implicit def symDeco: SymDeco
 ```